csete/qthid/README.txt

 2.1 Linux

+If you are using Debian testing or Ubuntu, you can install the qthid-fcd-controller package.
+This should set everything up and you can skip the rest of this section.

-You can use the precompiled binaries (32 or 64 bit) but you need the Qt runtime libraries installed.
+Otherwise you can use the precompiled binaries (32 or 64 bit) but you need the Qt runtime libraries installed.
 On Ubuntu these are called libqtcore4 and libqtgui4 and their dependencies.
 You can simply install everything Qt version 4 (not version 3!).
 Qt 4.7 has been tested, Qt 4.6 will probably also work.

-In order to use the Funcube Dongle as regular user, you need to create a udev rule.
+In order to use the Funcube Dongle as regular user, you need to create an udev rule.
+An example funcube-dongle.rules file is included with the package and you can simply copy that into the /lib/udev/rules.d/ directory.
-Create a udev file /etc/udev/rules.d/20-fcd.rules containing:

-  SUBSYSTEMS=="usb" ATTRS{idVendor}=="04d8" ATTRS{idProduct}=="fb56" MODE:="0666" SYMLINK+="FCD"

-(hint: open a terminal and type: sudo gedit /etc/udev/rules.d/20-fcd.rules)
+(hint: open a terminal and type: sudo cp funcube-dongle.rules /lib/udev/rules.d/funcube-dongle.rules)

-Reload the rules using "sudo udevadm control --reload-rules" Qthid should now detect your FCD when you plug it in.
+Qthid should now detect your FCD when you plug it in.